 One of the pathways to learning how to be a better songwriter is mastering the art of lyric writing.
-But if you’ve just decided to try your hand at writing a song, this might be difficult for you, especially if you have no background in poetry or any form of creative writing, for that matter.
+But if you’ve just decided to try your hand at writing songs, this might be difficult for you, especially if you have no background in poetry or any form of creative writing, for that matter.

 Not sure where to begin?
 As usual, we checked with a few of the songwriters on the Tunedly platform to share a few of their tips and tricks to help you out.
 Below, you will find the basics of how to write song lyrics, step by step.